 The Great Hall that towers over the 1200 acre Dartington Hall Estate was built in the late 14th century for John Holland, Earl of Huntington.
 Half-brother to Richard II, John lost the estate (along with his head) following a failed uprising against Henry IV in 1400, and as such, the Crown took ownership of Dartington Hall.
 It was purchased in 1559 by Sir Arthur Champernowne, whose family owned and lived in the hall until 1925.
 This is when the modern story of Dartington Hall began.

 The Great Hall was mostly derelict by the time Leonard and Dorothy Elmhirst purchased it and began transforming the estate.
 Dorothy, one of the richest women in America, was a social activist and patron of the arts.
 She met her second husband, Leonard, in 1920 when he was studying agriculture at Cornell University.

 Dartington College of Arts arrived in 1961 and continued for over four decades, producing illustrious alumni including comedian and actor Josie Lawrence.
-While other educational institutions are still going strong – these include Park School (a progressive primary school), the Schumacher College and some regular events such as the Dartington International Summer School and the Ways with Words literature festival.
+Other educational institutions are still going strong to this day, which is testament to its strength – these include Park School (a progressive primary school), the Schumacher College and some regular events such as the Dartington International Summer School and the Ways with Words literature festival.